cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 (come on, there's gotta be a song hiding in there with all these nice exploit names 😀)

-It is true that knocking down doors the way the NSA can do with Facebook's or Google's to get direct data access doesn't scale for a decentralized cloud.
+It's true that knocking down doors the way the NSA can do with Facebook's or Google's to get direct data access doesn't scale for a decentralized cloud.
 Finding and exploiting security vulnerabilities scales very well, though.
 With tools like [Metasploit][], you don't need much more than a "script